NtiyisoN/dailygame/readme.md

-Goals for version "0.2":
-1. ✓You can upgrade character stats by spending gold.
-2. ✓You can fight(rudimentary combat system).
-3. ✓You can restore HP.
-4. ✓You can level up (at this point, the leveling won't really add anything, it will only mean the player has to fight harder foes to gain higher levels.
-Woohoo number go up!).
-5. ✓You can (and have to) fight fight progressively harder foes with better rewards.

 Goals for version "0.3":
 1.  (progress) You need to get higher levels in order to improve your stats.
 2.  (progress) You can upgrade your health.